If you are experiencing mid to long term health issues, have an impairment and/or consider yourself to be disabled, the peer support service can help.

 You can call the RCN on 0345 772 6100 if you have any questions.

-Most members join the group because of a work-related injury or condition, but membership is open to all RCN members affected by ill-health or disability, and to those who have an interest in health at work and/or disability rights issues.
+Most members join the group because of a work-related injury or condition, but membership is open to all RCN members affected by ill-health or disability issues, those who consider themselves to be disabled, and our members with neurodiversity (including those who have Dyslexia, Dyspraxia and/or Dyscalculia.)

 You can also get help on a range of workplace issues.